-It is reported that half of the shift workers receive their schedules two weeks in advance.
+It is reported that half of shift workers receive their weekly schedules two weeks in advance.
 The other half have a week or less notice of what their schedule will be.
 Shockingly, 7% of shift workers receive their schedules less than twenty-four hours before their upcoming shift.

 2. Be Fair About Scheduling Employee Shifts

 There are always going to be shifts that are more sought after than others, and there are always going to be shifts that are difficult to fill.
 It is critical to be fair about scheduling employees for these shifts.
 Inevitably, someone will be disappointed or unhappy with the shifts they are given.
 Do your best to be fair.

 The easiest way to handle assigning “good” shifts is to reward them to those with positive behavior (like no tardiness or no “no shows”).
 Watch for those employees that go the extra mile in their current position, those who are willing to fill last-minute or unwanted shifts or those who provide excellent customer service.
 If your business has “on call” shifts, try to reward those employees who are willing to cover them by giving them the more desirable shifts at other times.